The Garden Grazer

 For more inspiration, also browse all vegan spring recipes.

-Overhead view of asparagus orzo in a white bowl with fresh lemon slices on top
+Lemon asparagus orzo in a white serving bowl with wooden spoons and lemon slices

 4.88 from 8 votes